 The third reason for rejection by literary agents and publishers, that has nothing to do with prejudice, or writing quality, is experience.
 In other words, let’s say you’ve written a novel that features talking dogs as the main characters.
 But an agent reading your query tried to pitch a book with talking dogs five years ago and failed.
 Common sense ought to tell you he might be wary of taking on something “similar”.
 That’s just the way it goes sometimes.
 This type of bias can also work in your favor.
 An agent might look favorably on a talking dog book if he had success nine lives ago selling a talking cat book.

 I don’t care if you’re male or female, where you’re from, how old you are, what political party you belong to, what your relationship status is–or anything else.
 Well, that’s not completely true.
 I care.
 I’m just not going to use it against you, judge you, or try to put you in a box.
 And, it goes both ways.
 In other words, don’t ask me about my personal background and beliefs.
 All you need to know is that there’s nothing about my background or beliefs that will get in the way of me helping you reach your goals as an author–unless you’re writing books promoting prejudice.

-But that doesn’t mean I don’t like variety…
+That doesn’t mean I don’t like variety…

-What You Should and Shouldn’t Say When You Pitch Literary Agents and Publishers to Prevent Prejudice
+What You Should and Shouldn’t Say When You Pitch Literary Agents and Publishers… to Prevent Prejudice

 Find Literary Agents Who Aren’t Prejudiced